Rechargeable calling card: Japan

 Even though the calling card was first introduced in Italy the country that took to the calling card most was Japan, where calling cards were introduced in 1982 by Nippon Telegraph and Telephone (NTT).
-It was an instant hit, selling thousands a day on the subway systems in Tokyo and Osaka, various other companies began to get involved and released their own variants.
-In 2000, Brastel Telecom released the first rechargeable phone card in Japan called Brastel Card; this time the card was sold in convenience stores across Japan.
+It was an instant hit, selling thousands a day on the subway systems in Tokyo and Osaka, various other companies began to get involved and released their variants.
+In 2000, Brastel Telecom released the first rechargeable phone card in Japan called Brastel Card; this time, the card was sold in convenience stores across Japan.
 As the rechargeable phone card took off, more companies began to release cards.

 A cardless future

-As international travel became cheaper and more people started to travel the international phone card became an essential part of a travelers` itinerary, previously customers would have to carry one or more cards when traveling and the cards could only be used in certain phones.
-Phone companies such as Pure Minutes began to release "cardless" phone cards, instead of being issued with a real card, the user will be given a list of access numbers for various countries and a pin which they can use to log into their account.
-This allowed people to call from any phone in any country and still be able to top-up their credit.
+As international travel became cheaper and more people started to travel, the international phone card became an essential part of a travelers` itinerary, previously customers would have to carry one or more cards when traveling, and the cards could only be used on certain phones.
+Phone companies such as Pure Minutes began to release "cardless" phone cards; instead of being issued with a real card, the user will be given a list of access numbers for various countries and a pin which they can use to log into their account.
+This allowed people to call from any phone in any country and still be able to top up their credit.